 In the first plan period (2010-2015), special focus should be given to the protection of reef structures from any form of physical disturbances.
-The Danish AgriFish Agency launched the initiative to protect reef structures from impact from fishing activity back in spring 2011 alongside regulation of other activities e.g. sand and gravel extraction.
+The Danish AgriFish Agency launched the initiative to protect reef structures from impact from fishing activity back in spring 2011.
 In the second plan period (2016-2021), the on-going work with protection of reef structures is to be continued.